-We are growing more confident that we will finish the Spring semester strong and together.
-Now we turn to how to create plans that will allow us to return to a more normal campus experience, and what those plans could entail.
+We are grateful to the entire Saint Mary's community for taking the steps needed to complete the Spring semester strong and together.
+Now we turn to how to create plans that will allow us to return to a more normal campus experience in the fall.

-It is clear that our ability to come together for in-person instruction depends on suppressing the spread of COVID-19 in our community.
-The broad immunization of our student body will be critical to achieving this goal.
+It is clear that our ability to remain together for in-person instruction depends on suppressing the spread of COVID-19 in our community.
+The broad immunization of our student body is critical to achieving this goal.
 Because we are a congregate residential community, we must take every step available to prevent this highly infectious disease.
-Therefore, we will expand our existing student immunization requirements to include the COVID-19 vaccine.
-This additional requirement will become effective beginning with the Summer 2021 term.
+Therefore, have expanded our existing student immunization requirements to include the COVID-19 vaccine.
+This additional requirement became effective beginning with the Summer 2021 term.

 The CDC continues to provide guidance for people who have been vaccinated, and it is encouraging to see that vaccinations are helping to suppress the spread of COVID-19.
 Every new guideline gives us hope that we will be able to provide you a more traditional campus experience.

 Our goals for 2021-22 are to: